MaxEnt Loss: Constrained Maximum Entropy for Calibration under Out-of-Distribution Shift: Experiments and Results

-We evaluate our method against recently proposed calibration objective functions.
-Specifically, we compare against the following baselines: CE, Focal, Inverse Focal \cite{wang2021rethinking}, AvUC \cite{krishnan2020improving}, Soft AvUC \cite{karandikar2021soft} and Poly loss \cite{leng2022polyloss}.
-For our analysis on synthetic OOD, we use ResNet-18 for CIFAR and ResNet-50 \cite{He2016DeepRL} for TinyImageNet with SGD optimizer.
-For Wild OOD, we use ResNet-18 and DenseNet-121 \cite{Huang2017DenselyCC} with Adam optimizer \cite{Kingma2015AdamAM}.
-Additional details for the dataset tasks, their OOD corruptions and training details such as the hyperparameters used are included in the Appendix.
+For our analysis on synthetic OOD, we use ResNet-18 and ResNet-50 \cite{He2016DeepRL} with SGD optimizer for CIFAR and TinyImageNet, respectively.
+For in-the-wild OOD, we use ResNet-18 and DenseNet-121 \cite{Huang2017DenselyCC} with Adam optimizer \cite{Kingma2015AdamAM}.
+Additional details about the OOD corruptions, experimental setup, and hyperparameters are provided in the Appendix.
+We show examples of each dataset in \cref{fig:ood_figures} and describe the details of the following tasks.

+\textbf{Synthetic OOD}: We make use of standard benchmarks for CIFAR10/CIFAR100/TinyImageNet and their corrupted forms CIFAR10-C/CIFAR100-C/TinyImageNet-C. \begin{enumerate} \item CIFAR10/CIFAR100 \cite{Krizhevsky09} contains RGB colored images (32x32) with ten or hundred classes.
+45,000\slash 5,000\slash 10,000 images for training/validation/testing. \item TinyImagenet \cite{imagenet} is a subset of ImageNet with 200 classes, with images of size 64x64.
+100,000 for training and 10,000 for validation/testing. \item CIFAR10-C/CIFAR100-C/TinyImagenet-C \cite{hendrycks2019robustness} The corrupted form of CIFAR and TinyImagenet, comprising a total of 19 different transformations, with the initial 10,000 images of severity level one and the last 10,000 images of severity five. \end{enumerate}

+\textbf{Real-world OOD}: We use the following in-the-wild computer vision datasets with their provided ID training sets and OOD sets for validation and testing.
+We denote real-world datasets with ``Wilds'' as per \cite{pmlr-v139-koh21a}. \begin{enumerate} \item Camelyon17-Wilds \cite{bandi2018detection}: Binary classification task on whether a (32x32) tissue slide contains any malignant/benign tumours. \item iWildCam-Wilds \cite{Beery2020TheI2}: Static camera traps deployed across different terrains with radical shifts in camera pose, background and lighting.
+The task is to identify the species in the photo out of 182 animal classes. \item FMoW-Wilds \cite{Fmow}: Satellite images across different functional buildings and terrain from over 200 countries.
+The task is to detect one out of 62 categories, including a ``false detection'' category. \end{enumerate}

-\subsection{Benchmarking results}
+\subsection{Benchmarking Results}

-\subsubsection{Synthetic OOD evaluation}
+\subsubsection{Synthetic OOD Evaluation}